Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

 === Instrumentation and Metrics <sec-instrumentation>

-Add lightweight counters to monitor performance.
+Add lightweight counters to monitor performance throughout BDD operations.
-Suggested metrics:
+Here are the most useful metrics to track:

+*Node creations:*
-- *Node Creations*: Count of unique table insertions.
+Count the total number of unique table insertions.
-- *Cache Hits / Misses*: Ratio guiding apply optimization.
-- *Reductions Applied*: Number of redundant test eliminations.
-- *Peak Node Count*: High water mark tracking memory pressure.
+High values indicate many new nodes are being created, suggesting complex formulas or poor sharing.

+*Cache hits vs. misses:*
+Track the ratio of cached results to recomputations in apply operations.
+A high hit rate indicates good memoization; low rates suggest cache eviction or poor locality.

+*Reductions applied:*
+Count how many times redundant test elimination fires.
+This shows how much simplification is happening during construction.

+*Peak node count:*
+Track the maximum number of live nodes at any point.
+This high-water mark indicates memory pressure and helps tune garbage collection.

 #implementation-box[
   Expose a `struct BddStats` to hold these counters: